Everything You Need To Know About a Sawed-Off Shotgun

 What Is a Sawed-Off Shotgun?

-A shotgun must have a barrel length of at least 18 inches and an overall length of at least 27 inches, according to the NFA 36.
-A sawed-off shotgun (also known as a sawn-off shotgun, short-barreled shotgun, shorty, or boomstick) is a shotgun with a shorter gun barrel—usually less than 18 inches (46 cm)—and a shortened or nonexistent stock.
+To be considered legal under the National Firearms Act (NFA) of 1934, a shotgun must have a barrel that's at least eighteen inches long and an overall length of at least 27 inches.
+A sawed-off shotgun, sometimes known as a sawn-off shotgun, short-barreled shotgun, shorty, or even a "boomstick," is a shotgun with a shorter barrel, usually less than 18 inches.
+It also often has a shortened or missing stock.

 Reasons for Using a Sawed-Off Shotgun